 64-bit UEFI systems are what this was designed to be installed on.
 Ideally, it would be dual-boot, as you will have an easier time getting it to run if this is the case.
 All you need to do is download their installer and do the steps they describe.

 In short, it is pretty simple in our experience.
 First, you launch your .exe program.
-Then, you will need to select the right drive that you want to create a partition in for the emulator.
-Next, Prime OS will want to know how much space in MB that you will want.
-Keep in mind that while setting it up, you can ignore the disk manager asking you certain questions, because you will simply restart it after this.
+Then, you will need to select the right drive you want to create a partition for the emulator.
+Next, Prime OS will want to know how much space in MB you wish.

 Remember that you can ignore the disk manager asking certain questions while setting it up because you will restart it afterward.